Lurker00/DX90-firmware/release/README.md

 Stock firmware 2.1.5 image contains two redundant copies of the OS kernel.
 I believe they just take the space and increase the image size, and that's why I believe it is safe to remove them.

+Stock firmware 2.1.8 image contains two redundant copies of the OS kernel as well, but I've removed only one of them.

 ##6.
 Gapless buffer

 The default buffer for gapless playback is 100 ms, meaning, the sound can be interrupted, if 100 ms is not enough to prepare the next file for playback.
 Increasing the buffer to 200 ms decreases the chance of such interrupts.

+**Note:** iBasso has incorporated this modification into stock firmware starting from version 2.1.8, increasing the buffer to 1000 ms.

 ##7.
 ADB runs in _USB Charge Only_ mode